What Is a Signed Lithograph?

 As an art enthusiast, I’ve always been fascinated by the value of signed lithographs.
 These limited edition prints, which are numbered and authenticated by the artist’s signature, are highly sought after by collectors for a variety of reasons.

-One of the primary factors that make signed lithographs valuable is their limited availability.
-Once an edition is sold out, the only way to get one is through the secondary market, where prices can skyrocket due to the rarity and exclusivity of the print.
+• One of the primary factors that make signed lithographs valuable is their limited availability.
+Once an edition is sold out, the only way to get one is through the secondary market, where prices may skyrocket due to the rarity and exclusivity of the print.

-Overall, signed lithographs are not only beautiful works of art but also valuable investments that can appreciate in value over time.
+Overall, signed lithographs are not only beautiful works of art but may also be valuable investments that can appreciate in value over time.

 • First, familiarize yourself with the artist’s signature and style.
 Knowing what to expect from the artist’s autograph can help you identify if the signature is genuine.